deanishe/alfred-workflow/README.md

 ## Documentation ##

-The full documentation, including auto-generated API docs and a tutorial, can be found [here](http://www.deanishe.net/alfred-workflow/).
+The full documentation, including API docs and a tutorial, can be found [here](http://alfredworkflow.readthedocs.org/en/latest/).

 ## Licensing, thanks ##

 The code and the documentation are released under the MIT and [Creative Commons Attribution-NonCommercial](https://creativecommons.org/licenses/by-nc/4.0/legalcode) licences respectively.
 See LICENSE for details.

-The documentation was generated using [Sphinx](http://sphinx-doc.org/), [Sphinx Bootstrap Theme](http://ryan-roemer.github.io/sphinx-bootstrap-theme/), [Bootstrap](http://getbootstrap.com/) and the [Readable Bootswatch theme](http://bootswatch.com/readable/).
+The documentation was generated using [Sphinx](http://sphinx-doc.org/) and is hosted by the lovely folks at [Read the Docs](https://readthedocs.org/).

 ## Contributing ##